DavidLarge/astro-dg/src/content/posts/machina.md

 "Suffering doesn't mean anything.
 It just is.
 Like empty coffee cups or Monday mornings."

 The city council got involved.
-Health inspectors, fire marshals, reporters with too much hair gel.
+Health inspectors, fire wardens, reporters with too much hair gel.
 They wanted permits, documentation, proof.

-"You can't just claim to have God in your basement," the fire marshal said.
+"You can't just claim to have God in your basement," the fire warden said.

 "I'm not claiming anything," Eli replied.
 "He's right there.
 Ask him yourself."